cybergalactic/MSS/MSS Quick Reference.md

-exLinspec          % Linear approximations to the PM, JONSWAP, and Torsethaugen spectra using nonlinear least-squares exLQFinHor         % LQ finite time-horizon tracking controller for a mass-damper-spring system exLQR              % Computes the LQR gains for a mass-damper system exLQtrack          % Computes the LQ optimal tracking gains for a mass-damper systeme exManeuveringModel % Maneuvering model from frequency-dependent hydrodynamic coefficients A(ω) and B(ω), and the wave spectrum S(ω). exMDS              % Plots the step response of a 2nd-order mass-damper system exMSI              % Plots the ISO 2631-1 (1997) and O'Hanlon and McCauley (1974) Motion Sickness Incidence (MSI) curves
+exLinspec          % Linear approximations to the PM, JONSWAP, and Torsethaugen spectra using nonlinear least-squares exLQFinHor         % LQ finite time-horizon tracking controller for a mass-damper-spring system exLQR              % Computes the LQR gains for a mass-damper system exLQtrack          % Computes the LQ optimal tracking gains for a mass-damper system exManeuveringModel % Maneuvering model from frequency-dependent hydrodynamic coefficients A(ω) and B(ω), and the wave spectrum S(ω). exMDS              % Plots the step response of a 2nd-order mass-damper system exMSI              % Plots the ISO 2631-1 (1997) and O'Hanlon and McCauley (1974) Motion Sickness Incidence (MSI) curves